 - Medicaid eligibility.
 Your ability to get Medicaid may be affected.

 - No automatic transfer.
 If your beneficiary dies before you, the property is not part of his or her estate.

 - Incapacity not addressed.
 This type of transfer does not address or protect against your incapacity or disability.
 The property cannot be sold to pay for your care.

 - Problems with beneficiaries.
 If your heirs are fiscally irresponsible, this type of deed allows them to sell or get a mortgage against the property immediately after your death.

 For a beneficiary deed to be considered valid and enforceable, it must:

 - Be recorded with the County Recorder before your death.

 Get The Big Picture

 A beneficiary deed might be the perfect way to transfer property to your heirs – or not.
 A thorough discussion with a qualified Arizona estate planning attorney will help you decide if this is the right path for you.

 At Keystone Law, Francisco Sirvent assists people with their legal questions every day.
-Check out our videos at keystonelawfirm.com or, to schedule an appointment, call us at (480) 418-8448.
-Serving Arizona communities like Ahwatukee, Sun Lakes, Tempe and more.
+To schedule an appointment, call us at (480) 418-8448.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.